Chrriis/DJ-Native-Integration/DJShellExtension_win32/Release/readme.txt

 3. Sources?

-The sources are part of the distribution.
+The sources are part of the source distribution and on SourceForge.

 4. How to support?